Larry moved from Maryland to Tennessee in May 2010. In Maryland, he sang

 Taylor's love for music is no accident.
 His dad and his grandfather are both International Quartet Champion singers.
 Taylor joined the Barbershop Harmony Society in 2003 and quickly earned a Southwestern District Chorus Championship with the Houston Tidelanders.
 After relocating to Kenosha, Wisconsin with his family in 2005, Taylor joined the Brotherhood of Harmony, a chorus based in Schaumburg, Illinois.
 He competed with that ensemble at the 2006 International Chorus Contest.
 Before graduating in 2010, Taylor played trumpet and was the captain of Nashville’s award-winning McGavock High School Marching, Symphonic, Wind Ensemble, and Jazz Bands.
 He was also a member of McGavock's premier singing group, Soundbytes.
-Taylor has worked at Nashville Shores for four years, primarily as a lifeguard and more recently as an Emergency Medical Technician.
-He has since been promoted to Operations Manager of the Treetop Adventure Park and Campgrounds at Nashville Shores and is also on the sales staff.
+Taylor has worked at Nashville Shores Lakeside Resort and Treetop Adventure Park for seven years in a variety of capacities, including, lifeguard, lead guard, Emergency Medical Technician, Operations Manager at Treetop Adventure Park and Campgrounds at Nashville Shores and currently as Account Executive.
 When he has any free time, he enjoys playing his ukelele and writing songs.
 Taylor is one of the four founding members of the chorus and serves Nashville Singers as a member of the board of directors, baritone section leader, visual performance coach, and on the music evaluation committee.
 He received the Best Attendance Award from Nashville Singers for 2010.

 TODD WILSON (Bass I)

 Todd moved to Nashville in 2007 when the Barbershop Harmony Society relocated its headquarters operations to downtown Nashville.
 Todd served as Director of Marketing for the largest all-male singing organization in the world for almost five years.
 He currently works as a marketing, public relations, and organizational management consultant in the non-profit sector.
 During his 40 years of membership with the Barbershop Harmony Society, Todd has competed at the international level sixteen times, earning six International Chorus Championships with the Vocal Majority and one International Quartet Championship singing tenor with ACOUSTIX.
 Todd was the first second-generation International Quartet Champion in the history of barbershop singing.
 His father’s quartet, the Suntones won the gold in 1961.
 Since 1999, he has also been singing bass with the Suntones.
 Over the last 30 years, Todd has served as a Musical Director for five different mixed, male or female choral ensembles, including two “Top 10” finishes in international competition with the 90-voice Houston Tidelanders.
 He has served as a performance coach to countless quartets and choruses in the USA, Canada and Australia.
-For two decades, Todd’s quartet ACOUSTIX has been electrifying audiences in 11 countries around the world.
+For two decades, Todd’s quartet ACOUSTIX has been electrifying audiences in 11 countries around the world for 25 years.
 He is a member of the Hall of Fame of the Barbershop Harmony Society’s Southwestern District.
 Todd served on the Society’s Board of Directors for almost three years before joining the professional staff.
-He has over 25 years of experience in the fields of sales, marketing and advertising.
-Todd has been married to his wife Jennifer since 1989.
+He has over 35 years of experience in the fields of sales, marketing and advertising.
+Todd serves as General Manager of Strategy and Operations for Double Diamond Marketing + Communications.
+He has been married to his wife Jennifer since 1989.
 They have two sons, Taylor and Travis.
 He received the Member of the Year Award for 2009, and the Best Attendance award for 2012.
 He serves Nashville Singers as Executive Director, Director of Music, Webmaster, Newsletter Editor, and on the Music Evaluation Committee.